 What is GTU-MultiHIV B?

-GTU-MultiHIV B is an investigational vaccine that is being studied as a therapeutic vaccine for HIV.1 A therapeutic HIV vaccine is a type of vaccine that’s designed to improve the body’s immune response to HIV in a person who is already infected with HIV.3
+GTU-MultiHIV B is an investigational Vaccine that is being studied as a therapeutic vaccine for HIV.1 A therapeutic HIV vaccine is a type of vaccine that’s designed to improve the body’s

-HIV researchers are developing and testing therapeutic vaccines (1) to slow down the progression of HIV infection, (2) to eliminate the need for antiretroviral therapy (ART) while still keeping undetectable levels of HIV, and (3) as part of a combination strategy that includes HIV medicines and a therapeutic vaccine to eliminate all HIV from the body.
+HIV researchers are developing and testing therapeutic vaccines (1) to slow down the progression of HIV , (2) to eliminate the need for (ART) while still keeping undetectable levels of HIV, and (3) as part of a combination strategy that includes HIV medicines and a therapeutic vaccine to eliminate all HIV from the body.
 (ART is the recommended treatment for HIV infection and involves using a combination of different HIV medicines to prevent HIV from replicating.)
 The AIDSinfo fact sheet What is a Therapeutic HIV Vaccine? has more information on therapeutic HIV vaccines.4,5

 How are clinical trials of investigational vaccines conducted?